 The threats and challenges to human health and well-being come from several directions.
 Tragically, very healthy individuals may sometimes succumb to injury or sickness.
 The causative factors of several diseases still remain a mystery.
 There are several medical conditions which are well-known and well understood but they have no proper remedy or cure.
 There are medical situations where the only choice that is available would be that of seeking Divine Mercy, Grace, and Compassion.

-The Motto of Indian Army Medical Corps is stated as ‘SARVE SANTU NIRAMAYA’.
-This is an idea expressed in Upanishads.
-The hymn appears as a benediction to invoke ‘PEACE’ and hence it is known as a ‘Shanti Mantra’.
-The hymn reads as follows:
+The Motto of the Indian Army Medical Corps is ‘Sarve Santu Niramaya’.
+This is an idea expressed in the Upanishads.
+The hymn appears as a benediction to invoke ‘Peace’ and hence it is known as a ‘Shanti Mantra’.

-Philosophy of Medicine will explore all these concepts and arrange the information into a meaningful pattern and interpret it to describe the Reality.
+Philosophy of Medicine will explore all these concepts and arrange the information into a meaningful pattern and interpret it to describe the reality of the health status.
 The purpose of Medical Science is to describe and codify observations and experiences.
-My service in Indian Army Medical Corps had provided me the insights to understand and define Good Health and it would be my desire to keep people in Positive Health.
+My service in the Indian Army Medical Corps provided me the insights to understand and define Good Health and my goal is to keep people in Positive Health.